jwiebalk/launchvv/README.md

-launchvv
+launchvv for oVirt 3.4
 ========

 Helper app for OS X to launch virt-viewer files from a browser

-download zipped application bundle here: http://red.ht/14dmTlb
+download zipped application bundle here: http://red.ht/14dmTlb (this is compiled for RHEV, you can replace the script:
+Applications > Right-click on launchvv > Show Package Contents > Contents > Resources > Scripts > main.scpt

 To use: